-Auburn may appear to be a nearly perfect place to ride and train, but that does not automatically translate into it being an exceptionally safe place to ride a bicycle.
+Auburn may appear to be a nearly perfect place to ride and train, but that does not automatically translate into an exceptionally safe bicycle ride.
 Cyclists still share streets and intersections with vehicles, including many large commercial trucks.
 The traffic in the area puts bicyclists at risk of being involved in an Auburn bicycle accident.

 Some of the roads in Auburn that are especially prone to cycling accidents are: